Political representation: Descriptive representation

-Descriptive representation can be instituted by political parties independently where they set aside a certain number of party seats for particular groups.
-It can also be instituted through national electoral quotas either by reserving seats for office or candidate quotas for political parties.
+Descriptive representation is instituted by political parties independently if they set aside party seats for members of particular groups by such mechanisms as placement on the party list.
+It can also be instituted through national electoral quotas that reserve seats for elected members of particular types or candidate quotas that demand political parties nominate candidates of particular types or place them on party lists.